top of page

 The Temple of the Sacred Tooth Relic, Kandy

-The first and most obvious thing I did was to travel there.
-It was my second visit, building on vivid memories from an earlier visit in the 1990s.
-I decided to focus on Colombo, the tea growing Central Highlands and then the southwest coast.
-At the time of my visit, I planned to base the story on a tea plantation and hence didn’t revisit Kandy.
-Had I known it would end up being the focal point of the book I’d have done things differently.
+The first and most obvious step was to travel there.
+This was my second visit, building on vivid memories from an earlier trip in the 1990s.
+I focused on Colombo, the tea-growing Central Highlands, and the southwest coast.
+At the time, I planned to base the story on a tea plantation and didn’t revisit Kandy.
+If I had known it would become the focal point of the book, I would have planned differently.

-The trip was extremely useful anyway.
-In Colombo, I stayed in the Galle Face Hotel which appears in the book, wandered around Colombo seeking relics of the colonial past such as Cargill’s Stores (where Norton buys some clothes).
+Despite this, the trip was extremely useful.
+In Colombo, I stayed at the Galle Face Hotel, which appears in the book.
+I wandered around Colombo, seeking relics of the colonial past, such as Cargill’s Stores, where Norton buys some clothes.

-I went to Nuwara Eliya in the Central Highlands which also features in the book, and where I spent time talking with a retired tea planter and visiting the golf club and the hotel where a pivotal scene takes place.
-These places were almost exactly as they were back at the time of my novel.
-A veritable time capsule.
-I stayed in a fabulous former planter’s bungalow in the middle of a plantation with lush gardens, uniformed servants and spectacular views – source of much inspiration for the government agent’s residence in Kandy.
+I also visited Nuwara Eliya in the Central Highlands, which features in the book.
+There, I spent time talking with a retired tea planter and visiting the golf club and the hotel where a pivotal scene takes place.
+These locations were almost exactly as they were during the time of my novel, creating a veritable time capsule.
+I stayed in a fabulous former planter’s bungalow in the middle of a plantation, surrounded by lush gardens, uniformed servants, and spectacular views.
+This setting inspired the government agent’s residence in Kandy.

 The Doric Bungalow